- What is an enlarged prostate?

 - Alcohol: Due to their carb content, many alcoholic beverages can throw you out of ketosis.

-Nearly all of your normal cells have the flexibility to readily adapt to using ketone bodies for fuel in lieu of glucose, but cancer cells do not have this metabolic flexibility.
+Nearly all of your normal cells have the flexibility to readily adapt to using ketone bodies for fuel in place of glucose, but cancer cells do not have this metabolic flexibility.

 A traditional ketogenic diet allows you to eat quite a few dairy products.
 However, dairy can actually be problematic for cancer in particular, even if from raw organic sources.

 You can eat butter if it is produced from grass-fed cows.
-And you should ideally restrict yourself to cheese and yogurt that is produced from goats.
+And you should ideally restrict yourself to cheese and yogurt that is produced by goats.

-The Mediterranean diet incorporates the traditional healthy living habits of people from countries bordering the Mediterranean Sea, such as Italy, France, Greece, and Spain.
+The Mediterranean diet for prostate health incorporates the traditional healthy living habits of people from countries bordering the Mediterranean Sea, such as Italy, France, Greece, and Spain.